LuisAngel-Mtz/fusionart-final/README.md

 It's important to note that when you open the project at Local: http://localhost:5173/, the entire website will appear in Spanish.
 You can edit the data to customize it to your original language.
 Please make sure to adjust the content according to your preferred language by modifying the relevant data within the project.
+It's essential to read the Project Download Guide to understand the project installation and ensure its proper functioning.
+Thank you for reading!